PromtEngineer/localGPT/README.md

 pip install .
 ```

-For more support on [AutoGPTQ] (https://github.com/PanQiWei/AutoGPTQ).
+For more support on [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ).

 ## Test dataset